 - Eligibility Parent of an enrolled dependent student.
 Parents must have acceptable credit rating - Amount The maximum amount is the student's estimated budget minus financial aid - Renewal Application required annually - Terms Check is made co-payable to the borrower and school.
-Interest rate is adjusted annually with a cap at 9%.
+Interest rate is 8.5%.
 Repayment of principle and interest begins 60 days after the last disbursement.
 Loan fees, application, and disbursement process is the same as for the Federal Subsidized Stafford Loan.

-To apply for a PLUS loan, one parent must complete the Loan Request Form and return it to the Financial Aid Services Office.
-A bank application can be accessed on each lender's website.
+To apply for a PLUS loan, one parent must complete the PLUS Loan Request Form and return it to the Financial Aid Services Office.
+A bank application (Master Promissory Note) can be accessed on each lender's website.